|

 composed of white, pink, and red marble and various other colored

 stones.
-Visually exceptional, it makes exceptional vessels and free forms.
+Visually exceptional, it makes excellent vessels and free forms.

 Man-in-the-Moon Marble.
 This richly colored stone is mottled orange